 What sanctions are reflected on a transcript?

-The only academic penalty reflected in a transcript is that of an “X” (indicating the student failed a course due to academic dishonesty) and a separation from the University (i.e. suspension or expulsion) are reflected on a student’s transcript.
-The X can be removed if the student completes a seminar on academic integrity, which is sponsored by the Office of Student Conduct.
+The only academic penalty reflected in a transcript is that of an “X” (indicating the student failed a course due to academic dishonesty).
+The “X” can be removed if the student completes a seminar on academic integrity, which is sponsored by the Office of Student Conduct.
 A disciplinary sanction of a Suspension appears during the time a student is suspended; it is removed at the conclusion of the suspension period.
 A disciplinary sanction of Expulsion is permanent.
 All other sanctions are not reflected on the student’s transcript.

 Who chooses the sanctions?

 You as the faculty member would choose the academic penalty, which is based on a number of criteria, such as the extent of the dishonesty and the importance to the course grade of the affected work.
 You may review a chart outlining the range of academic penalties and criteria for various penalties.

 Educational and administrative sanctions are determined by the Office of Student Conduct, in concert with the academic penalty and any other prior conduct cases the student may have.